jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ---

-# [fit] Here's the key:
+# [fit] Here’s the key:

-^ So far, I haven't proved that value types are immutable in Swift.
+^ So far, I haven’t proved that value types are immutable in Swift.
 In fact, my examples seem to contradict that notion entirely.
-But here's the key…
+But here’s the key…

 ---

 # [fit] Variables mutate
 # [fit] Values never change

 ^ In all of those examples, the _variable_ is being updated to point at a new _value_.
-When we scale the Point, or change its coordinates, we're really creating a NEW Point, that gets stored into the variable.
+When we scale the Point, or change its coordinates, we’re really creating a NEW Point, that gets stored into the variable.

 ---